-All diagnostic collections that come with the run directory have frequency, duration, and mode auto-set within runConfig.sh.
+All diagnostic collections that come with the run directory have frequency and duration auto-set within runConfig. sh.
 The file contains a list of time-averaged collections and instantaneous collections, and allows setting a frequency and duration to apply to all collections listed for each.
-See section Output Diagnostics within runConfig.sh.
-To avoid auto-update of a certain collection, remove it from the list in runConfig.sh.
-If adding a new collection, you can add it to the file to enable auto-update of frequency, duration, and mode.
+Time-avraged collections also have a monthly mean option (see separate section on this page about monthly mean).
+To avoid auto-update of a certain collection, remove it from the list in runConfig.sh, or set AutUpdate_Diagnostics to OFF.
+See section Diagnostics within runConfig.sh for examples.